flloraurora5-blip/flloraurora5-blip/README.md

-# Hi, I'm Florence 👋
+# Hi, I'm Fllor Aurora Dyva Oktora 👋
 An Information Systems student at Universitas Pamulang with a keen eye for technical logic, database management, and clean backend structure.

 ### 🛠️ Tech Stack & Skills